tier4/AWSIM/docs/UserGuide/FirstSteps/AddCheckpointsOnTheWayToTheGoal/index.md

 ![](checkpoint_set_checkpoint.gif)

 !!! success
-    Now the *Ego* vehicle will first reach the checkpoint and then proceed to reaching the goal.<br>
+    Now the *Ego* vehicle will first reach the checkpoint and then proceed to reaching the goal.

     Now you can proceed to the next step: [enable self-driving](../EnableSelf-driving/).

     ![](checkpoint_change_lane.gif)